keesiemeijer/php-basics-tutorial/README.md

 ```
 #### Accessing Values from a Associative Array

-By adding an array key (string) inside the square brackets you can access a value from a associative array.
+By adding an existing array key (string) inside the square brackets you can access a value from an associative array.

 ```php
 $colors = array(